 If you have neck pain, you should not attempt any exercise that is not recommended by your doctor.
 Avoid exercises that put more strain on your neck like crunches.
 Also, avoid any massage therapy that is not done by a professional therapist.

 All in all, these five techniques are easy and simple.
 Nevertheless, they are very effective and can be done by anyone.
-Try them out and see which ones help you and stick with it.
+Try them out and see which ones work and stick with them.

 Water buoyancy allows you to stretch your neck muscles without putting any strain on your neck joint.
 Stretching will increase flexibility in your neck and reduce muscle tension.
 In addition, by stretching your neck muscles you will reduce muscle pressure on blood vessels.
 Which as a result will help increase blood flow.
 You can get the best results by submerging your neck into the water to make sure your body is supported.
 Using your fingertips, gently pull your head toward your shoulder until you feel a stretch in the side of your neck.
 Hold for about 30 seconds on both sides.
 Repeat the same technique by gently pulling your head forward and backward.

 Neck pain can be caused by many different factors.
 And it can range from minor injuries to major problems that require surgery.
 It can be due to poor posture, awkward positions, or a sustained injury.
 The best way to avoid neck pain is to strengthen the muscles and joints in your neck.
 This can be done with exercises that focus on the neck, shoulders, and back.
 In this article, I will show you how to prevent and treat neck pain in the pool and increase the strength in your neck, back, and shoulders through targeted exercises and stretching.